nbailey20/Twilify/README.md

 - [RESOLVED] Energy keyword - energy high, medium, or low
 - [TESTING] Dance keyword - want danceable tracks, needs tuning
 - [RESOLVED] Size keyword to temporarily change number of songs in playlist - smaller size no longer issue as all songs reset by default, can't use with 'keep' unless desired size is larger than current playlist size
-- Want endless keyword so playlist keeps refreshing with new tracks as I listen without needing to text every so often, until I stop the endlessness via text
-- Add S3 bucket versioning to be able to lookup previous songbanks if desired, lifecycle policy to avoid buildup
 - [RESOLVED] Seeds keyword along with track number in playlist to learn which songbank songs were used to generate the playlist song - need to keep track of 'parents' in songbank
 - [RESOLVED] Overall make songbank more readable with words instead of just spotify IDs?
-- "classic" song ratio keyword, want to mostly enjoy new stuff or plan to get drunk and sing to what you already love? - long term favs
 - [RESOLVED] want single TMF deployment to work with multiple user phone numbers
-- [BACKLOG] alert all registered numbers when fresh music is ready (can opt out via text?)

-- Multiplayer joint playlists??? - entirely new authentication setup required
+- [BACK-BACKLOG] Multiplayer joint playlists with song generation combined between friends??? - entirely new authentication setup required